tommasomoretti/nameless-analytics/README.md

 After that the hit will be logged in a BigQuery event-date partitioned table.

 ### Cross Domain
-If cross-domain tracking is enabled and respect_consent_mode is enable, the client-side tag will set a listener on every link click after the consent is granted. with subsequent hits, the tag will enable or disable cross-domain functionality, as per the user's consent.
+If cross-domain tracking is enabled and respect_consent_mode is enable, the client-side tag will set a listener on every link click after the consent is granted.
+With subsequent hits, the tag will enable or disable cross-domain functionality, as per the user's consent.

 If cross-domain tracking is enabled and respect_consent_mode is disabled, the client-side tag will set a listener on every link click regardless of the user's consent.

 - When a user clicks on a cross-domain link, the listener sends a get_user_data request to the server.
-The server responds with the two cookie values, the listener decorates the URL with a parameter named na_id, and the user is redirected to the destination website.
+The server responds with the two cookie values, the listener decorates the URL with a parameter named na_id and the user is redirected to the destination website.
 - When the user lands on the destination website, the first tag that fires checks if there is an na_id parameter in the URL.
-If it is present, the hit will contain a cross_domain_id parameter, and the server-side Client Tag will set the cookie with that value.
+If it is present, the hit will contain a cross_domain_id parameter, and the server-side Client Tag will add it to the request and set the cookies with that values.

 If cross-domain tracking is disabled, the client-side tag will not set any listener.